h-parekh/developer_notes/share-red-docker.md

 Build a cloud based runtime (For both editing and running?... tbd)
 ### SR-5
 Use custom settings.js for share-research
+### SR-6
+Queueing engine to send jobs to a node-red worker.
+  1. Queue should send: URL to github flowfile
+  2. Queue should be scalable
+### SR-7
+  1. Programmatically clone a git repo which contains a flow
+  1. Programmatically install flow dependencies

 # How
 There is an existing community using a dockerized version of node-red (although not up-to-date with the latest node-red version).
 See [node-red-docker](https://hub.docker.com/r/nodered/node-red-docker/).